Install IBM Cloud Private 2.1

 Install Options 1 of 2:

-In this first section you need to accept the license, otherwise the deployment will fail:
+In this first section you need to give your deployment a name, then accept the license, otherwise the deployment will fail.

 Install Options 2 of 2:

-There are 2 optional fields you should consider in this last section.
+There are 4 fields you should consider in this last section.

-This is where you can customize how large you want your storage to be, but remember, it can’t be bigger than the storage volume you created earlier.
+This is where you can customize how large you want your storage to be, but remember, it can’t be bigger than the persistent volume you created earlier.

 Deploy the MQ Helm Chart

-Once you are ready (you have accepted the license, created your persistent volume, and filled in all the advanced installation details) click “Review and Install”, then “Install”, and you are installing!
+Once you are ready (you have accepted the license, created your persistent volume, and filled in all the advanced installation details) click “Install”, and you are installing!

 Depending on compute and storage speeds, it may take a few minutes to install, create default queues, and start the management UI.
 I tend to use the management UI URL (next step), and get frustrated when it says “not found”, but just be patient.
 It will load up.